Expert feedback and support

-DVM, PhD, DACVP, MRCVS
+Tamara Veiga Parga DVM, PhD, DACVP, MRCVS

-DVM, PhD, DiplECVP, MRCVS Anatomic Pathologist
+Vittoria Castiglioni DVM, PhD, DiplECVP, MRCVS

 Dr Vittoria Castiglioni qualified in Veterinary Medicine from the University of Milan, Italy, in 2009.
 She then began her PhD working on the role of histopathology in the approach to mouse xenograft models of human cancer.
 After completing her PhD in 2014, she was in charge of a diagnostic immunohistochemistry service provided by a spinoff company of the University of Milan, and provided immunohistochemistry interpretation to other companies, including IDEXX Germany, Italy and France.
 Vittoria passed the European College of Veterinary Pathologist (ECVP) Board Examinations in February 2015 and joined IDEXX in October 2015.
 Her particular interests include small animal oncology and immunohistochemistry.

-DVM, PhD, DiplECVP, MRCVS Anatomic Pathologist
+Annalisa Forlani DVM, PhD, DiplECVP, MRCVS

 Dr Annalisa Forlani qualified as a vet from the University of Milan (Italy) in 2010, with an undergraduate degree thesis on the morphometric analysis of canine lymphoma cytological samples under the supervision of Prof. Marion Caniatt (DVM, PhD, Dipl.
 ECVP, Associated Professor).
 In 2011, she commenced a comined PhD-Residency program at the university of Milan.
 She graduated in 2014 with a PhD thesis entitled: "Combined diagnostic approaches for the diagnosis of canine splenic neoplasms: Contrast-Enhanced Ultrasonography, ultrasound guided cytology, histology and immunohistochemistry in selected lesions".
 During her undergraduate and graduate studies, she has been involved in basic clinical research and in the routine diagnostic cytology, histopathology, immunohistochemistry and necropsy services of the Department of Public Health and Veterinary Science of the University of Milan, Italy.
 Annalisa joined IDEXX in April 2016 and has particular interests in oncology, lymphoproliferative disorders and dermatopathology.